Why HTML5? Where Did It Come From?

-- The anchors, A elments, were being phased out because, “all elements may now play the role of a hyperlink.“
+- The anchors, A elements, were being phased out because “all elements may now play the role of a hyperlink.“

 The objections to adopting XHTML2 were compounded by the fact that XHTML2 was not reverse compatible, by design.
 This meant that browsers that could already read HTML4 and XHTML1/1.1 could not read XHTML2.
 It kinda’ seemed like an effort by a consortium of smarty-pants engineers to force an idealized hypertext markup language onto the World Wide Web; with disregard for the immediate needs – and sights set on the long run.

 Fortunately, there was outrage about all of this and the W3C took a different tact.
 The next generation of Web pages would be made using HTML5, rather than a new markup language.
 HTML5 would incrementally change HTML, instead of completely overhauling it.
 It would be a forgiving syntax, one that anticipates that there will be a deviation from standards.
 Instead of forcing compliance – it makes recommendations for how Web browsers should adapt.
 It also adds some new features.